-3. Guidelines for Weighting Reappointment, Tenure, and Promotion Criteria.
+3. Guidelines for Weighting RTP Criteria.

-An overview of the evaluation process for reappointment, tenure and promotion for tenure-track Faculty is discussed in the Trumbull Faculty Handbook.
+An overview of the evaluation process for reappointment, tenure and promotion for T/TT Faculty is discussed in the Trumbull Faculty Handbook.
 Complete guidelines are published by the Associate Provost for Faculty Affairs annually.
 Additional material can be found in the Collective Bargaining Agreement.
-The aim of this appendix is to provide more specific weighting criteria for reappointment, tenure, and promotion.
+The aim of these guidelines is to provide more specific weighting criteria for reappointment, tenure, and promotion.

-Reappointment, tenure and promotion evaluations for Tenure-Track (TT) Faculty members are guided by the following general principles, which reflect the mission of the Trumbull Campus:
+Reappointment, tenure, and promotion evaluations for T/TT Faculty are guided by the following general principles, which reflect the mission of the Trumbull Campus:

 A. Teaching.
 Because teaching is the primary mission of the Trumbull Campus, the goal for a successful candidate for reappointment, tenure and promotion is to demonstrate excellence in teaching.
 Teaching excellence may include pedagogical research related to the discipline and disseminated for peer review.
-Performance in teaching may be evaluated in multiple ways, including, but not limited to, effective course design and teaching materials, a pattern of positive comments on student evaluations, supportive peer evaluations, ongoing efforts to reflect upon and improve the act of teaching, and positive SSI scores.
+Performance in teaching may be evaluated in multiple ways, including, but not limited to, effective course design and teaching materials, a pattern of positive comments on student evaluations, supportive peer evaluations, ongoing efforts to reflect upon and improve the act of teaching, and positive Student Surveys of Instruction (SSI) scores.
 Included in the file must be a peer evaluation of teaching for every year.
-When reviewing files for reappointment, tenure, and promotion, reviewers are advised to consider how and in what ways the shift to online SSIs can impact the assessment of a Faculty member's teaching; specifically the submission rate and time spent in assessing instruction may both diminish when students' evaluations of instruction are performed online and outside of the classroom rather than in the classroom and on paper.
+When reviewing files for reappointment, tenure, and promotion, reviewers are advised to consider how and in what ways the shift to online SSIs can impact the assessment of a Faculty member's teaching; specifically, the submission rate and time spent in assessing instruction may both diminish when students' evaluations of instruction are performed online and outside of the classroom rather than in the classroom.